“To achieve self-actualization” is a fancy term meaning something so simple that Pepsi Max used it as their slogan: to live life to the max.

 Ironically, Maslow was not consulted on the matter.

 Maslow never intended human motivation to be looked at this way.
-And not just because video games hadn’t been invented yet.
+And not just because video games hadn’t been invented back then.
 Because that’s not how the game works.
-In life, we’re trying to play all levels at once.
+In life, we’re playing all levels at once.

 Anyone who’s ever watched an action movie in their life understands this.
 It’s entirely possible to fall in love (level 3) while bullets are whizzing over your head (putting level 2 in serious peril).